nds-group/ICN-Mobile-Service-Demands/README.md

 # Indoor Cellular Network (ICN) Mobile Service Demands

-This page contains the code and data for the work ***Characterizing Mobile Service Demands at Indoor Cellular Networks.
+This page contains the code and data for the work "Characterizing Mobile Service Demands at Indoor Cellular Networks"

 DOI link: https://doi.org/10.1145/3618257.3624807

 <img src="images/paper_front.png" width="50%" height="100%"/>

-For questions, please contact ssb45@cam.ac.uk.
+For questions, please contact ssb45@cam.ac.uk or andre.zanella@imdea.org

 In case you use the data/code/insights of our work in your study, please cite our paper using the following:
 ```bibtex